Hoop77/hello-code-blog/content/post/generating-harmony-using-context-free-grammar.md

 use: [math, sheetmusic]
 ---

-# Introduction
+# Background

-In this post, I will explain an exciting framework used to analyze and generate sequences of chords in musical pieces.
+In this post, I explain an exciting framework used to analyze and generate sequences of chords in musical pieces.

-## Background
+Before diving into the main part, I provide a brief introduction of the necessary concepts in music and harmony theory.

+## Music Theory - Chords and Scale Degrees

 Playing the piano has always been one of my greatest passions.
 After playing classical music for several years, I fell in love with improvisation as well as playing songs in different arrangements and styles.